oksanagit/Hello_test/README.md

   #resize2fs  /dev/sdb1
   </code></pre>

+  You are ready to boot now!

 ## <a name="boot"></a> Your fist Boot
 Connect a monitor, we used HDMI port, a mouse and keyboard. we used one USB doungle for both periferals.
 When you power the board, you may see the "no botable device" or another similar error.
 The bootloader needs to be changed.
 - Keep pressing Esc button, while power is applied.
 <img src=images/IMG_1.JPG width="40%">

-- Select Boot Manager.
+- Select **Boot Manager**.
 Inside you have to choose legacy boot option.
-We have seen different screens for this:
+We have seen different screens for this step on identical board units we purchased at different times:

 <div class="row">
   <div class="column">